samthomson/nostr-extension/README.md

 yarn build
 ```

+**Important**: You must build the extension before loading it in the browser.
+The compiled JavaScript files are generated from TypeScript source files in `src/` and are not committed to git.

 ### Load in Browser
+1. Build the extension: `yarn build` (creates `dist/` directory)
-1. Open your browser and go to `chrome://extensions/`
+2. Open your browser and go to `chrome://extensions/`
-2. Enable "Developer mode" (toggle in top-right)
+3. Enable "Developer mode" (toggle in top-right)
-3. Click "Load unpacked"
+4. Click "Load unpacked"
-4. Select this project directory (not `src/`, the root)
+5. Select the `dist/` directory (not the root or `src/`)
-5. The extension should now appear in your extensions list
+6. The extension should now appear in your extensions list

 ### Open the DevTools Panel
 1. Navigate to any Nostr web app (e.g., https://jumble.social, https://treasures.to)